Scholarships, Awards, and Funding

 Wally Goldfrank Outstanding Paper Award

-The awardee will receive a $100 gift card.
-If schedule permits, the winner will be honored at the LALS End of Year Celebration in June.
-In general, spring quarter awardees would be honored in the following spring/June (for example, the Spring 2025 awardee would be honored at the 2026 End of Year Celebration).
+The awardee will receive a $50 gift card if funds allow.
+When possible, the winner will be honored at the LALS End of Year Celebration in June.

 About Walter “Wally” Goldfrank